dylanirlbeck/fp-react-compilers/README.md

 These are the slides I gave for a talk at [this](https://www.meetup.com/Chicago-ReasonML/events/vvwszqybcgbcb) ReasonML monthly meetup.

+[Here](https://github.com/dylanirlbeck/re-mini-compiler) is the code for the compiler discussed in the talk.

 A recording of the talk can be found [here](https://drive.google.com/file/d/1m7GUlukBpwNsSE0jqna2Jpq5bRq2F1n6/view?usp=sharing).
 Please let me know your feedback!

 ---